-Designed for those who want to get to know the Nobile di Montepulciano, this tour gives you an in-depth exploration of one of Italy’s oldest and most venerated wines.
+Designed for those who want to get to know more about the Nobile di Montepulciano wine, this tour gives you an in-depth exploration of one of Italy’s oldest and most venerated wines.
 This DOCG red wine comes from an area to the southeast of Siena and can truly stand on its own against the equally famous Brunello di Montalcino that comes from a nearby region.

 Explore to your heart’s content the surrounding vineyards and cellars of two of our favorite Montepulciano wineries.
 You will get to know the proprietors while they lead you through the painstaking process of making this unique red wine.
 Not only will you come out of this trip with an improved understanding of the wine itself, but you will also gain a better insight into Italian culture as a whole.
 The wineries will provide you plenty of opportunities to enjoy their Nobile di Montepulciano wines and we will stop in a small family business winery to have a lunch with fresh and local ingredients such as pecorino cheese.

 The grape variety grown here is Sangiovese (locally known as Prugnolo Gentile).
-The Nobile di Montepulciano must have at least 80% of Sangiovese and can be blanded with Canaiolo (10-20%) and other local varieties allowed in the province of Siena, including the rare and violet Mammolo.
+The Nobile di Montepulciano must have at least 80% Sangiovese and can be blended with Canaiolo (10-20%) and other local varieties allowed in the province of Siena, including the rare and violet Mammolo.